Picocrypt/Experiments/README.md

 ## reed_solomon.go

 This file handles all of the reed solomon encryption/decryption work.
-In main picocrypt, it is up to the high levle program logic to always use 128/136 byte blocks.
+In main picocrypt, it is up to the high level program logic to always use 128/136 byte blocks.
 In this refactor, I moved that responsibility to the RSEncoder and RSDecoder classes.
 The caller can pass any number of bytes to RSEncoder.Encode, and any extra bytes beyond the 128 byte chunks will be cached internally and